 When should hydrogen become part of your fleet vehicle mix?For your fleet

 The future of electric vehicles is upon us.
 Integrating electric and fuel-cell (hydrogen) powered vehicles into your vehicle mix now could you give you a distinct advantage over those who wait to jump on the bandwagon.

 International trends and the establishment of energy policies in places like the European Union tell us that Internal Combustion Engines (ICEs) being overtaken by Electric Vehicles (EVs) in popularity is inevitable.
 But given the absence of any genuine policy initiatives or commitments to investing in the infrastructure required to support EVs by our state and federal governments, the future of electric and hydrogen-powered vehicles is one of the great chicken-versus-egg discussions in the Australian motoring industry.

-Motoring journalist Toby Hagon; Scott Nargar, Manager of Future Mobility and Government Relations at Hyundai; Spiro Haralambopoulos, CEO of LeasePlan Australia; and Attilio Pigneri, CEO of H2U, participated in a panel discussion recently in Sydney as part of the LeasePlan Australia customer event, LeasePlan Interactive.
+Motoring journalist Toby Hagon; Scott Nargar, Manager of Future Mobility and Government Relations at Hyundai; and Attilio Pigneri, CEO of H2U, participated in a panel discussion recently in Sydney as part of our customer event.

 Collectively, they spoke about the future of hydrogen and electric-powered vehicles in Australia, and put forward suggestions for when and why fleet managers should look at diversifying the composition of their vehicle fleets.

 EVs are well and truly on their way to the Australian market.
 As Toby Hagon explained, this is being largely driven by regulations overseas – zero emissions vehicles in America, Euro 6 in Europe, and bans in Europe on petrol and diesel vehicles.